SimonChabrier/symfonyStarterPackUser/README.md

 - Navbar / Slider / Footer include in _fragments
 - Find main content template in templates/front/home.html.twig
 - Nav and Footer are included in base.html.twig
-- Well-sized default images for app social share
+- Well-sized default images for app social share in public/assets/images/socialShare

 ### Made with :